kseltar/ruby-rvm-pkgs/README.md

 Credit
 ------

-These packages are based off the Gentoo ebuilds within the rvm git repository.
+These packages are based off the Gentoo ebuilds within the ruby-rvm git repository.